 The Madeira Island Archipelago is a beautiful chain of tropical islands near the coast of Morocco.
 Madeira is still a part of Portugal even though it's far from the mainland, and locals tell us it's fascinating to explore the unique mix of cultures.

-Locals say that one of the main attractions here is the Laurisilva forest, a scenic laurel forest packed with biodiversity.
+Locals say that one of the main attractions here is the Laurisilva forest, a scenic laurel forest home to many unique animals like the Madeiran long-toed pigeon..
 Travelers to Madeira also love exploring the rocky coastline and trying the amazing local cuisine (you can’t go wrong with fresh fish and tropical fruits from the farmer’s market, right?).

 Benefit from local advice.
 Our trip planners note there is one downside to Madeira: no sandy beaches.
-If you’re looking to lounge on the beach throughout your vacation, locals suggest you might be better off visiting the Algarve.
+If you’re looking to lounge on the beach, add the Algarve to your itinerary.

-Not too far from Lisbon is the colorful town of Sintra, where locals say you’ll find some picturesque views and a unique 19th-century palace.
+Not too far from Lisbon is the colorful town of Sintra, where locals say you’ll find some picturesque views and a unique 19th-century palace called Palacio da Pena.
 Our trip planners tell us that if you’re looking for a quieter vacation outside of the bustle of Lisbon, Sintra could be the perfect spot.
-The mountainous landscape, combined with the fascinating, multicultural architecture, makes this a wonderful spot to explore.
+The mountainous landscape, combined with the fascinating architecture, makes this a wonderful spot to explore.

 Sintra is a great place to visit in Portugal as a day trip from Lisbon.
 But locals say it's lovely to spend a night or two in town.

 Surf’s up!
 The coastal town of Peniche is a world-famous surfing destination.
-Locals say it's located in Portugal’s Centro region, a stretch of the coast that’s just as beautiful, but far less populated, than the Algarve in the south.
+It's located in Portugal’s Centro region, a stretch of the coast that’s just as beautiful, but far less populated, than the Algarve in the south.
 Whether you’re a surfer yourself or just want to see the action, a day at the beach in Peniche is sure to impress.

 Of course, there’s more than just the surf.
 Locals tell us that you can also check out the ruins of a 16th-century fortress, go hiking along the coast, and try some fresh-caught seafood.